“Please be simple” I hoped to myself as I neared the horizon.

 For the most part difficulties along the ridge can be bypassed on the climber's left.
 Roughly a third of the way up the ridge I encountered a very exposed 6m downclimb, with few visible holds, that forced me to backtrack slightly before descending 30m down scree slopes (on the climber's left) to a ramp that safely led me through the cliff band to an open slope I could use to regain the ridge.
 As you get further up the mountain the best lines around difficulties will begin to appear on the climber's right, where exposed, downsloping ledges provide an easier route than taking a difficult direct approach.

 The biggest surprise for me was encountering sections of trail and the occasional cairn on the way up.
-I was feeling pretty gassed from doing Aberdeen and Haddo the day before, and the high heat and humidity wasn't helping any, but these signs of past human activity gave me optimism that the ascent was viable as I slowly grinded my way up the mountain.
+I was feeling pretty gassed from doing Aberdeen and Haddo the day before, and the high heat and humidity weren't helping any, but these signs of past human activity gave me optimism that the ascent was viable as I slowly ground my way up the mountain.

 As I carefully made my way through one moderate/difficult scrambling section after another as I neared the summit, I hoped to myself that things would get easier once I was beyond the next obstacle.
 They didn't.